Amar Singh College: JKIMS

-Jammu and Kashmir Institute of Mathematical Sciences or JKIMS is an autonomous public institution under recognition of University of Kashmir, situated inside the campus of Amar Singh College Srinagar in Indian administered Jammu and Kashmir, which was established in 2014 by the higher education department of government of Jammu and Kashmir.
+Jammu and Kashmir Institute of Mathematical Sciences is an autonomous public institution under recognition of University of Kashmir, situated inside the campus of Amar Singh College Srinagar in Indian administered Union Territory of Jammu and Kashmir, which was established in 2014 by the higher education department of government of Jammu and Kashmir.

+Note that the college has its own departments for mathematics and statistics.
+JKIMS is an independent institute merely located in the premises of ASC, CUS.